apportable/tally/README.md

 Paths starting with a dot character (e.g. `.git`) are always excluded.

-Note: No output is displayed until all scanning and counting is complete, so it may seem a little unresponsive in large project directories.
+Note: No output is displayed until all scanning and counting is complete, so it may seem unresponsive for a few seconds, depending on the size and number of files to be scanned.

 [License](http://en.wikipedia.org/wiki/ISC_license "ISC license")
 ---------